spree/spree-guides/content/integration/endpoints/fosdick_integration.md

 ### Poll For Shipment Result Files

-Check an S3 bucket to see if there are any shipment result files ready to be downloaded
+Check an S3 bucket to see if there are any shipment result files ready to be downloaded.

 ### Request